Taking a Name off a Car Title: A Step-by-Step Guide

 Frequently asked questions

-If the process of removing the name of a car title is the same as selling, does any money change hands in the title transfer?
+If the process to take the name off a car title is the same as selling, does any money change hands in the title transfer?

 No money changes hands in the transfer of a title.
 The person being removed from the title signs as the seller and “sells” the title of the car to the buyer, or whoever is remaining on the car’s title.